DonAdam2/webpack-react-boilerplate/README.md

 ## It has the following mocks for Jest:

-- renderWithRedux => overrides the render method of RTL with redux
+- RenderWithRedux => overrides the render method of RTL with redux
-- renderWithReactIntl => overrides the render method of RTL with react-intl provider (if you are using it you need to download it)
+- RenderWithReactIntl => overrides the render method of RTL with react-intl provider (if you are using it you need to download it)
-- renderWithRouter => overrides the render method of RTL with react router
+- RenderWithRouter => overrides the render method of RTL with react router
 - RenderWithProviders => overrides the render method of RTL with all providers

 ## Prerequisites: